JaumLA/OSTEP-homeworks-projects/Homeworks/Chapter 4 - Homework/questions.md

 3:0,5:100,5:100,5:100 -S SWITCH ON IO -I IO RUN LATER -c -p) Are system resources being effectively utilized?

-Answer: No, the first process request more than on IO use, but it's set do run later after all the other process, so the time that both CPU and IO could be running, the IO will be idle all the time until the end.
+Answer: No, the first process request more IO operations, but it's set do run later after all the other processes, so the time that both CPU and IO could be running, only CPU is being used.

 7. Now run the same processes, but with -I IO RUN IMMEDIATE set,